KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/alpha_mask_keying/shape_alpha_mask.rst

    * - Image or video resource
      - File Selection
      - Select the file (image or video) to be used as the mask
-   * - Threshold
-     - Percentage
-     - Sets the threshold for making opaqueness and transparency.
-Values below the value are made opaque, values above transparent.
    * - Softness
      - Float
      - When using Threshold determines how soft to make the edge around the threshold.
 Similar to :abbr:`feathering (Smoothing or blurring the edges of a feature)`.
 0.0 means no softness (hard edge), 1.0 means very soft (default is 0.10).